Announcement Type: New and Competing Continuation.

 Estimated Funds Available

-The total amount of funding identified for the current fiscal year 2014 is approximately $715,078.
-Individual award amounts are anticipated to be between $200,000 and $238,359.
-Awards issued under this announcement are subject to the availability of funds.
-In the absence of funding, the IHS is under no obligation to make awards that are selected for funding under this announcement.
+The total funding identified for fiscal year (FY) 2019 is approximately $722,374.
+Individual award amounts are anticipated to be between $200,000 and $240,000.
+The funding available for competing and subsequent continuation awards issued under this announcement is subject to the availability of funds and budgetary priorities of the Agency.
+The IHS is under no obligation to make awards that are selected for funding under this announcement.

 Anticipated Number of Awards

-In the HHS, a cooperative agreement is administered under the same policies as a grant.
-The funding agency (IHS) is required to have substantial programmatic involvement in the project during the entire award segment.
-Below is a detailed description of the level of involvement required for both IHS and the grantee.
-IHS will be responsible for activities listed under section A and the grantee will be responsible for activities listed under section B as stated:
+Cooperative agreements awarded by the Department of Health and Human Services (HHS) are administered under the same policies as a grant.
+However, the funding agency (IHS) is anticipated to have substantial programmatic involvement in the project during the entire award segment.
+Below is a detailed description of the level of involvement required for IHS.

 Substantial Involvement Description for Cooperative Agreement